Meet the Visionary Minds Shaping Our Future Direction

 Susan Manheimer

-Maureen is an attorney and earned her J.D. from the George Washington University Law School.
+McGough earned her J.D. from the George Washington University School of Law.

 Maureen McGough